 First thread a needle with red thread.
 Give yourself about 32″ or more depending on how long you want your garland and how much of the filler pack you want to use.
 I cut my thread to 32″ plus enough to thread the needle and tie it off.
 I can’t sew, and I know ya’ll will see that!
 It’s one of those things on the learn-to-do bucket list.

 Put your thimble on the finger you’re going to use to push the needle through the balls.
-I got a little bloody in the threading process, and on blood thinners it can be really bloody sometimes, ha!
+I got a little bloody in the threading process, and on blood thinners that means really bloody sometimes, ha!
 Tie off the end of your thread to stop the balls from going off the end.
 It kinda sucks when you have to put the first balls on twice.
 I placed a dab of hot glue on the end ball to keep it sturdy.

 Push the needle and thread through the middle of your first ball.
-You can randomly thread balls, or in a white/red pattern, or different sizes of white/red.
+You can randomly thread balls, create a white/red pattern, or a pattern of different sizes of white/red.
 There are three sizes.
 However, there weren’t as many large balls as the others.
 Some of them are hard to determine if they are medium or large.
 I went with large white, small red, medium white, etc. About halfway through the rest of the balls were a size in between large and medium, so I ended with white/red/white with the small and medium.

 Continue adding balls until you are satisfied with the length.
 I only used about half of the pack because I am using it on a tiered tray.
-I may make another one to hang, who knows.
+I may make another one to hang later.
 It was easy enough, so you can make several to hang through your home.

 Once you’ve strung all of the filler, cut off any extra thread and tie off the end of the it.
 I placed another dot of hot glue here as well.
 None of mine have come off with the glue there.
 You can’t even see it.